 - Wash & Scrub is the second step and is a foaming shampoo that contains microbeads that help exfoliate the scalp, loosen build-up, dirt, and dry skin.
 It also contains apple cider vinegar that helps melt away build-up and add shine.

 - The final step is the Calming Conditioner that soothes and refreshes the scalp with a tingly sensation while rebalancing the pH and moisture levels.
-It contains peppermint and tea tree essential oils, which are great anti-inflammatory agents.
+It contains peppermint and tea tree oils, which are great anti-inflammatory agents.

 Treatment for an itchy scalp varies depending on the cause.
 If you’re experiencing any of these symptoms and have severe discomfort, consult with a dermatologist who can accurately diagnose your condition.They may take a sample of the skin of your scalp to assess what is causing the itch.
 Certain causes of an itchy scalp will not go away without medical intervention e.g. lice or a fungal infection.

-Many conditions that cause scalp itch can be treated at home and with over-the-counter remedies.
+Many conditions that cause itchy scalp can be treated at home and with over-the-counter remedies.
 However scalp psoriasis may require medicated shampoo or prescription medication.
 Those with contact dermatitis should eliminate one product from their routine at a time that contains common allergens such as fragrance and preservatives until symptoms improve to determine the culprit.

-Expert tips for preventing the Itch
+Expert Tips for Preventing the Itch